rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 1. Must contain the title "Help Centre"
 2. Underline graphic must display under title.
-3. Subheading must be FAQ.
+3. Sub-heading must be FAQs.
 4. Below should display an accordion with the questions in the accordion heads and the answers in the accordion bodies.
-5. Go to "help" in the django admin and select "add help", add a new question and answer then return to the help centre to check if the new information is displaying.
+5. Go to "help" in the Django admin and select "add help", add a new question and answer then return to the help centre to check if the new information is displaying.
-6. Go to "help" in the django admin and select the question that was created in the previous step, edit the information then return to the help centre to check if the updated information is displaying.
+6. Go to "help" in the Django admin and select the question that was created in the previous step, edit the information then return to the help centre to check if the updated information is displaying.
-7. Return to "help" in the django admin and select the question that was edited in the previous step, delete the FAQ, then return to the help centre to check if the FAQ was deleted.
+7. Return to "help" in the Django admin and select the question that was edited in the previous step, delete the FAQ, then return to the help centre to check if the FAQ was deleted.
 8. Below the accordion a table displaying the delivery policy must display.